Johannes Kunisch: Life and career

 Born in Berlin, Kunisch came from a Prussian educated middle-class family.
 He was the son of the Munich professor of German studies Hermann Kunisch.
 In 1955 he passed the Abitur [German A-levels] at the Wittelsbacher-Gymnasium München.
 Kunisch initially intended to become an art dealer.
 At the instigation of his father he did not put this plan into practice.
 However, he has pursued this interest throughout his life as a collector of modern art.

-From 1957 to 1963 Kunisch studied history and history of art and law at the Ludwig Maximilian University of Munich and the Free University of Berlin.
-In Munich he studied with Franz Schnabel, Johannes Spörl and Hans Sedlmayr.
+From 1957 to 1963 Kunisch studied history and history of art and law at LMU Munich and the Free University of Berlin.
+In Munich, he studied with Franz Schnabel, Johannes Spörl and Hans Sedlmayr.
 In Berlin his academic teachers were Wilhelm Berges, Carl Hinrichs and Hans Kauffmann.
-In Munich he received his doctorate from Spörl in 1963 with a topic on medieval architectural history of the 12th century.
-Kunisch was assistant to Friedrich Hermann Schubert at the Christian-Albrechts-Universität zu Kiel from 1963 to 1968 and at the Goethe University Frankfurt from 1968 to 1972.
+In Munich, he received his doctorate from Spörl in 1963 with a topic on medieval architectural history of the 12th century.
+Kunisch was assistant to Friedrich Hermann Schubert at Kiel University from 1963 to 1968 and at the Goethe University Frankfurt from 1968 to 1972.
 From 1967 to 1969 he received a habilitation grant from the Deutsche Forschungsgemeinschaft for a habilitation project on the Austrian field marshal Ernst Gideon von Laudon, for which he also had to carry out major archival studies in Vienna.
 However, the "complete biography" planned on Field Marshal Laudon did not come about.
 Kunisch was habilitated in Frankfurt in the summer of 1971 on the "small war" and the army of the enlightened absolutism.

 Since 1972, he has taught at the University of Frankfurt as H 2 Professor.
-In 1976 he was appointed full professor for Medieval and Modern History at the University of Cologne.
+In 1976, he was appointed full professor for Medieval and Modern History at the University of Cologne.
 There, he succeeded Ricardo Krebs, where he remained until his retirement in 2002.
-He declined a call in 1975 to the Philipps-Universität Marburg as successor to Gerhard Oestreich, as well as a call to the University of Erlangen–Nuremberg as successor to Kurt Kluxen.
+He declined a call in 1975 to Marburg University as successor to Gerhard Oestreich, as well as a call to the University of Erlangen–Nuremberg as successor to Kurt Kluxen.
 Among his academic students are Hans-Wolfgang Bergerhausen, Franz Josef Burghardt, Johannes Burkhardt, Harm Klueting, Helmut Neuhaus, Andreas Pečar, Gorch Pieken, Michael Rohrschneider, Lothar Schilling, Anton Schindling, Michael Sikora, Barbara Stollberg-Rilinger and Aloys Winterling.